portainer/helper-reset-password/README.md

 # restart portainer and use the password above to login
 docker container start portainer

-for Portainer running as a Stack/Service docker service scale portainer_portainer=0
+# For Portainer running as a Stack/Service
+docker service scale portainer_portainer=0

 # run the helper using the same bind-mount/volume for the data volume